vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 The [distance-metric](https://docs.vespa.ai/en/reference/schema-reference.html#distance-metric) used for the dataset is `euclidean` which is the default Vespa nearest neighbor search distance-metric.

-The datasets ground truth neighbors is used to evaluate the accuracy (recall) of the hybrid `HNSW-IF` approach.
+The dataset's ground truth neighbors are used to evaluate the accuracy (recall) of the hybrid `HNSW-IF` approach.

 ### Vespa Schema